kevboutin/crudApp/README.md

 </div>
 ```

 The template uses ng-model to bind various item details to different properties of scope model item.
+The `onfocus` attribute must be used as the price input cannot start with a `type="number"` as this will prevent the field from being pre-populated on edit.
+We use the `onfocus` event to change the attribute so the desired number behavior is eventually observed.

 item-add.html:
 This template is used to accept user inputs and add a new item to our system.
 Here is the content: